cloudrainstar/bionemo-framework/docs/CONTRIBUTING.md

 - Make sure all unit tests finish successfully before running PR pipeline by invoking `pytest scripts sub-packages`.
 - Make sure you added necessary tests and documentation changes (could be just comments in the config files) for the feature in your PR
-- Rebase your feature branch with the latest `dev` to include any new changes that have been added.
+- Rebase your feature branch with the latest `main` to include any new changes that have been added.
 Resolve merge conflicts, if any
 - Send your PR and request a review
 - If your PR is still WIP, mark it as "Draft"